· Compliance · 13 min read

 • Exterior staining that indicates a past or ongoing slow leak

 A drum that has been sitting undisturbed for months is not automatically in good condition.
-Weekly inspections under 40 CFR 265.174 are the mechanism for catching deterioration before it becomes a citation.
+Weekly CAA inspections are the mechanism for catching deterioration before it becomes a citation.
+SQGs have a parallel weekly inspection rule.
 A missed inspection that allows a failing container to go undetected compounds the violation.

-Containers must be compatible with the waste they hold.
+Containers must be compatible with the waste they hold under the LQG and SQG accumulation rules.
 Storing a corrosive acid in an unlined carbon steel drum, or a strong oxidizer in a container made from organic polymer materials, is a violation independent of whether the container is currently leaking.

 Common compatibility failures: